indranisen03/Supply_Chain_AI_Agent/README.md

 ## Objective

-**Situation:**
+Personal portfolio project demonstrating a production-grade multi-agent supply chain AI system for automotive procurement.
+Built as an independent working prototype prior to joining a supply chain AI implementation team.

-Automotive companies lose millions when parts are reordered too late, causing production delays with little visibility into how procurement decisions were made.
+**Situation:** Automotive manufacturers lose millions when parts are reordered too late, causing production line delays with little visibility into how procurement decisions were made.

-**Task:**
-Build a working AI system that monitors SKU inventory across warehouses, surfaces purchase order recommendations before risk materialises, and routes decisions through a tiered human-in-the-loop (HITL) approval gate with a full audit trail.
+**Task:** Build a working AI system that monitors SKU inventory across warehouses, surfaces purchase order recommendations before stockout risk materialises, and routes decisions through a tiered human-in-the-loop (HITL) approval gate with a full audit trail.

-**Action:**
-Designed and built a 6-agent LangGraph pipeline with BM25 RAG grounded in real Stellantis procurement documents, a tiered HITL gate (AUTO / SOFT / HARD) with role-based approval authority, an independent LLM judge for blind validation, procedural memory for supplier and approval patterns, and a two-page Streamlit dashboard — all within a SOC2-compliant JSONL audit trail.
+**Action:** Designed and built a 6-agent LangGraph pipeline with BM25 RAG grounded in automotive procurement policy documents, a tiered HITL gate (AUTO / SOFT / HARD) with role-based approval authority, an independent LLM judge for blind validation, procedural memory for supplier and approval patterns, and a two-page Streamlit dashboard — all within a SOC2-compliant JSONL audit trail.

-**Result:**
-System runs end-to-end in under 60 seconds, generates RAG-grounded PO recommendations with confidence scores, triggers the correct HITL tier based on order value, enforces role-based approval authority, and produces a downloadable audit log per run.
+**Result:** System runs end-to-end in under 60 seconds, generates RAG-grounded PO recommendations with confidence scores, triggers the correct HITL tier based on order value, enforces role-based approval authority, and produces a downloadable audit log per run.

-**Data:**
-Simulated using a Kaggle supply chain dataset (DataCo); RAG grounded in real Stellantis public procurement documents.
+**Data:** Simulated using a Kaggle supply chain dataset (DataCo); RAG grounded in publicly available automotive procurement policy documents.
 Production deployment would swap the CSV for live SAP/ERP feeds.

+> **Note:** This is an independent personal project built to demonstrate agentic AI system design.
+It is not affiliated with, endorsed by, or developed under any employer or client engagement.

 ---